conery/nbscan/README.md

 The file named `demo.tar` contains a course folder that can be used to test the script using the commands in the examples above.
 The archive will expand into a course folder named `demo`, complete with a course database (`demo.db`) and `source`, `release`, `submitted`, `autograded`, and `feedback` folders.
-There are two projects, named `hello` and `oop`, and five students, with submitted notesbooks for each student.
+There are two projects, named `hello` and `oop`, and five students, with submitted notebooks for each student.